SATO YAMA UMI Project: Environmental Education and Public Awareness on Biodiversity Conservation in Asia Pacific Region

 To realize the needed changes, people in the region need to recognize the importance of their nature and culture, and use their understanding to change their attitudes and behaviors, which will eventually lead to the change in the society.
 To achieve such a societal change, actions in sectors other than the traditional conservation community is critical.
 Mainstreaming is the key, as has been discussed in past two COPs to the CBD.

 The quest of sustainable development—society underpinned by natural capital; the society that recognizes that it is underpinned by biodiversity—squarely fit with the Satoyama Initiative, which works towards the society in harmony with nature.
 Three IPSI member organizations collaborated to develop a capacity building program for mainstreaming of biodiversity and generation of human resources for sustainable development.

-Under the slogan “Sending Our Great Nature and Culture to the Future” and in line with the Satoyama Initiative, we will develop and widely disseminate environmental education and public awareness tools, as well as human resources, coupled with capacity building in site-based activities in six countries, for solving problems in biodiversity conservation in the Asia and Pacific region.
+Under the slogan “Sending Our Great Nature and Culture to the Future” and in line with the Satoyama Initiative, we will develop and widely disseminate environmental education and public awareness tools, as well as human resources, coupled with capacity building in site-based activities in six countries, for advancing current and future conservation and sustainable use of biodiversity in the Asia and Pacific region.

 There are three groups of activities that are inter-related.

 Component 1: Development of materials for environmental education and capacity building at the field projects in six countries in Asia-Pacific

 - Environmental education curriculum, instruction materials, student workbook;